Automated assessment of listener transcripts with the Token Sort Ratio

 2 4 2 degraded the child was happy happy 42

 This online tool only uses the default settings of token_sort_ratio().
 For detailed documentation, please see: https://github.com/seatgeek/fuzzywuzzy and https://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/.
-This online tool was created by Tim van Schie and the underlying code is available on Github: https://github.com/timvanschie1/TSR_score.
+This webpage was created by Tim van Schie and the underlying code is available on Github: https://github.com/timvanschie1/TSR_score.
 A Python script that runs the same code on a local .csv input file, which may be used for changing specific settings, is available for download from https://osf.io/73dnj/.

 Author: Hans Rutger Bosker